microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     setspn -L APP1
     ```

-10. Review the output, switch back to the the Edge browser window displaying the Azure portal, and, on the **APP1 Default Web Site - Configure Integrated Windows Authentication (IWA)** blade, specify the following settings and select **Save**.
+10. Review the output, switch back to the Edge browser window displaying the Azure portal, and, on the **APP1 Default Web Site - Configure Integrated Windows Authentication (IWA)** blade, specify the following settings and select **Save**.

     - Internal Application SPN: **HTTP/APP1.contoso.local**